 Have you been recommending a change in strategy regarding social media?

 Neal: Definitely.
 An influencer component should become part of the mix.
+You can schedule instagram posts for peak times so that their influence is even more prominent too.

 Frank: Organic efforts alone probably won’t cut it for most.
 You need to be both engaging and worth engaging.
 Too many brands still operate in output-only mode and then wonder why no one has noticed.